mjopenglsdl/small3d/BUILDING.md

 Unzip the Vorbis archive.
 Open the solution vorbis_dynamic.sln in *win32/VS2010*, upgrading it to your Visual Studio version if necessary.
 For each of the projects in the solution, add the *include* directory from the OGG archive in *Properties > VC++ Directories > Include Directories* and the *wind32/VS2010/Win32/Debug* directory from the OGG archive in *Properties > VC++ Directories > Library Directories*.
 Build the entire solution.
 Then, copy the *vorbis* directory from *include* to *deps/include* and all the .lib files from *wind32/VS2010/Win32/Debug* to *small3d/deps/lib* and the .dll files to *small3d/deps/bin*.

 #### Build and set up Portaudio
 Unzip the Portaudio archive.
 Create a directory called *build1* inside the *portaudio* directory.
-Create the solution using cmake:
+Build the solution using cmake:

     cd build1
     cmake ..

-Open the created solution, *portaudio.sln*, with Visual Studio.
-Build the solution.
+    cmake --build .

 Then, from *build1/Debug* copy the *portaudio_x86.lib* file to *small3d/deps/lib*, the *portaudio_x86.dll* file to *small3d/deps/bin* and the .h files from *portaudio/include* to *deps/include*.

 #### Set up the rest of the libraries